-Inclusive marketing has long been on the rise, but in 2020, it’s more important than ever.
+Inclusive marketing has long been on the rise, but these days it’s more important than ever.

-As social justice issues have been thrust into the limelight this year and companies continue to be publicly called out on social media for their lack of diversity, it’s no surprise that the majority of today’s consumers are actively seeking out businesses that understand the genuine importance of inclusion on all levels.
+As social justice issues have been thrust into the limelight over the past few years and companies continue to be publicly called out on social media for their lack of diversity, it’s no surprise that the majority of today’s consumers are actively seeking out businesses that understand the genuine importance of inclusion on all levels.

 In fact, 7 out of 10 millennials say that they’re more likely to choose one brand over another if that brand more clearly demonstrates diversity and inclusion.

 A few other stats that make the case for inclusive marketing:

 - 88% of consumers believe that businesses have a responsibility to foster positive social change.